As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 5. A floating schedule

-Example: A maintenance technician is scheduled to replace a vital part of an ice-cream machine after every 20,000 gallons of ice-cream created, which happens every two weeks.
-While the ice-cream machine maintenance is a fixed assignment that occurs every two weeks, the maintenance technician performs other work in the meantime.
+Example: A maintenance technician is scheduled to replace a vital part of an ice cream machine after every 20,000 gallons of ice cream are produced, which happens every 2 weeks.
+While the ice-cream machine maintenance is a fixed assignment that occurs every 2 weeks, the maintenance technician performs other work in the meantime.

 6. A shift-based schedule

 A shift-based schedule is usually implemented in businesses that operate for 10 or more hours per day.
-If a business operates 24/7, they usually implement a three-shift approach — employees always work or take turns working:
+If a business operates 24/7, it typically implements a 3-shift approach — employees always work or take turns working:

 7. A seasonal schedule

-A seasonal schedule may be shift-based, flexible, fixed, part-time, or full-time, but it is limited to a specific season or time period (e.g., the winter holiday season in November and December).
+A seasonal employee shift schedule is always limited to a specific season or time period (e.g., the winter holiday season in November and December).

-Certain industries require a different amount of work during particular seasons.
+Certain industries require varying amounts of work during specific seasons.
 For many, this is a great opportunity to get additional work.
-Learn more about seasonal work in our guide.
+Learn more about seasonal work in our guide:

 8. An overtime schedule